Changes in high temperature extremes

 The Intergovernmental Panel on Climate Change (IPCC) concluded in 2013 that “It is very likely that anthropogenic forcing has contributed to the observed changes in the frequency and intensity of daily temperature extremes on the global scale since the mid-20th century.”
 They also said that “it is likely that human influence has substantially increased the probability of occurrence of heatwaves in some locations.”

 The indices presented on this page measure the frequency (TX90p) and intensity (TXx) of heatwaves, and so changes in these are very likely to have come from the emission of greenhouse gases and other human activities with impacts on our climate.
-At the time of the IPCC fifth assessment report, no such conclusion could be drawn about the duration of heatwaves (WSDI).

 Find out more?